top of page

 THE SANCTITY OF THE SABBATH

 This website was initiated to address the Laodicean conditions witnessed in the Sabbath keeping Churches of God.
 However, over time more and more visitors here are not Sabbath keepers and are unaware of the importance of this weekly holy day.
-For this reason an article focused on this crucial law of God is highly warranted.
+For this reason, an article focused on this crucial law of God is highly warranted.

 The fact that the Sabbath keeping Churches in this final Church era have been progressively watering down their Sabbath observance adds to the need to examine in depth what the Scriptures have to say about this great blessing from God.